privacyidea/privacyidea/doc/eventhandler/index.rst

 Example for Pre Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The administrator can define an event definition that would trigger in on the event ``validate/check`` in case the
+The administrator can define an event definition that would trigger on the event ``validate/check`` in case the
 the authenticating user does not have any token assigned.

 The *pre* event definition could call the Tokenhandler with the *enroll* action and enroll an email token with